idvorkin/idvorkin.github.io/_td/testing.md

 ## Why test?

 Software needs to work, and if it's not tested, it doesn't work.
-In the rare event it works today, I assure you it'll stop workign after you make a change.
+In the rare event it works today, I assure you it'll stop working after you make a change.
 If you can't make a change safely, your system will go to shit instantly.

 Very related to [design](/design)